 - 4.2 Risk management is a key element of the Council's overarching Governance arrangements. - 4.3 The Corporate Risk Register is a 'live' document which highlights the key corporate risks facing the Council.
 The register is a joint one between Taunton Deane and West Somerset Council and is formally reviewed by JMT on a regular basis as part of the corporate performance review day.
-The last JMT review took place on 30th September 2016.
-The next review is scheduled for 19th May 2017. - 4.4 These regular reviews ensure that new strategic-level risks can be recognised; continuing risks can be re-assessed in the light of management actions to date; and risks which are no longer considered important can be removed. - 4.5 Risk registers exist with divisions, teams, projects and programmes.
+The last JMT review took place on 19th May 2017. - 4.4 These regular reviews ensure that new strategic-level risks can be recognised; continuing risks can be re-assessed in the light of management actions to date; and risks which are no longer considered important can be removed. - 4.5 Risk registers exist with divisions, teams, projects and programmes.
 All these Risk Registers were updated in January 2017. - 4.6 Risks which are managed at a corporate level are those which have a significant risk to the delivery of a corporate priority or which are cross-cutting risks that don't naturally sit with a single department or team.
-These risks have been identified and escalated from other risk registers within the Councils, officer concerns or from external sources. - 4.7 There are currently 16 strategic risks identified and approved by JMT (12 joint risks, 1 WSC risk and 3 TDBC specific risks). - 4.8 Mitigating actions have continued to be delivered in respect of the various risks.
-These are set out in the risk register and will continue in order to manage down the risks to an acceptable level. - 4.9 An extract of the corporate risk register is provided in Appendix A. Members are invited to review the register and consider whether all the appropriate Corporate Risks have been identified.
+These risks have been identified and escalated from other risk registers within the Councils, officer concerns or from external sources. - 4.7 There are currently 14 strategic risks identified and approved by JMT (11 joint risks, 1 WSC risk and 2 TDBC specific risks). - 4.8 Mitigating actions have continued to be delivered in respect of the various risks.
+These are set out in the risk register and will continue in order to manage down the risks to an acceptable level. - 4.9 An extract of the corporate risk register is provided in Appendix A. Members are invited to review the register and consider whether all the appropriate Corporate Risks have been identified. - 4.10 The key to the risk scoring used is shown in the following two tables: